GH0ST555/Twilio-Chatbot/README.txt

-HI, This is my application created using flask.
+HI, This is an experiment on Chatbots uisng Twilio SMS feature
-It reads from a JSON FLAT file.
-It has features such as create, edit , delete

 All the modules required for its run is specified in requirements.txt to create the virtual environment - enter pip freeze -r requirements.txt